nkrusch/recontext/notes/dig.md

    - "concrete state" is an alias of trace

 2. (optional) INSTRUMENTATION
-   - Uses symbolic execution to compute symbolic states; then symbolic states are used to obtain concrete states.
+   - Uses symbolic execution to compute symbolic states.
+   - Symbolic states are used to obtain concrete states.

 3. INFERENCE of equality and inequality invariants.